elizetavares/elizetavares.github.io/_pages/dighum.md

 toc_sticky: true
 ---

-Digital Humanities pedagogy underpins my teaching as it helps to introduce students to cornerstone skills of critical thinking, writing, and debate at the college level.
-From the disciplines of museum studies and art history, curation is an essential part of teaching the research and writing process, as well as connecting those skills with future employment.
+Digital Humanities pedagogy underpins my teaching, as I find it helps introduce students to cornerstone skills of critical thinking, writing, and debate, as well as connecting those skills with future employment.

 ## SyllaBits
 *Collaborative Arts Research Initiative, University of Alabama*